allePansera/FlaskServices-DockerLB/app/backend/docs.md

 ## Logging
 Build granular logging system with frequent zip archive building per day
 # ToDo
+- Create API for all registry: listing all possible data for datatable given father table and sons
 - Tests implementation
 - Log implementation
 - Params for session inside db with related view for angular setup
+- Before edit on registry check for all related dependencies